MUdugbesi/byb_project/README.md

 **Talking about being personal**

-- 🔭 I’m currently work as a Registered Nurse in the United Kingdom.
+- 🔭 I currently work as a Registered Nurse in the United Kingdom.
 - 🎯 Intermediate goal - carer change into tech industry.
 - 🔭 I'm presently undergoing a skill web developement bootcamp programme powered by hyperiondev with support from DFE.
 - 🌱 I’m currently learning Nextjs.